David Risher – CEO and Co-Founder

 What got him reading:

-Clara Miralles Codorniu – COO & General Counsel
+Clara Miralles Codorniu – Chief Operations Officer & General Counsel

 Clara works to bring efficient and effective systems to implement Worldreader’s programs guaranteeing full compliance while ensuring the team retains the creative spark that drives Worldreader’s culture.
 She leads our core infrastructure team- Finance, HR, Legal, Regional Leadership, Administration and Systems & Operations- ensuring our global infrastructure appropriately supports our programs and operations across geographies.
 Clara’s legal passion is keeping abreast of the international and national regulators efforts to articulate legal responses to the digital revolution